taurusilver7/natours-landing-page/README.md

 - Learn to clip parts of elements using `clip-path`.

 * Linear gradient— the direction, the color pallate (with opactity, included)

+- To clip path of a picture in polygon, learn from [clip path](https://bennettfeely.com/clippy/)